 Rock, Paper, Scissors

-Alma lives a comfortable life in Buenos Aires with her parents and spends her weekends at a house on an island in the Delta.
-There she meets her neighbours, Carmen and Marito, who live with their grandmother, Doña Ángela, in a hut beside a stream.
+Every weekend, Alma goes with her parents to their house in Tigre Delta.
+There she meets Carmen and Marito, two siblings who live with their grandmother in a modest house.

-Adventures along the Delta, the awakening of love and the end of innocence binds them closely together, beyond social and economic differences.
+Their adventures in Delta, the awakening of love, and the end of innocence bring them closer together, beyond social and economic differences.

-A novel that accompanies a young girl in her transition to adulthood: the disagreement with her family, the search for her own identity, the ominous reality to which she awakens one day, and from which there is no return.
+A novel that accompanies a young woman in her transition to adulthood: disagreement with her family, the search for her own identity, and the ominous reality she awakens to one day and from which there is no return.

-A story of impossible loves and dreams that get lost in the murky waters of the river.
+A story of impossible loves and dreams lost in the murky waters of the river.

 A special book that makes you feel very compassionate, which should be enough reason to dig deeper in the recent history of Argentina.
 Maria Frisé, Frankfurter Allgemeine Zeitung